wp-plugins/flow-flow-social-streams/README.txt

 == Changelog ==

+= Version 1.0.1 =
+* Fix for plugin slug that prevents 1.0.0 from functioning

 = Version 1.0.0 =
 * initial release

 == Upgrade Notice ==

+= Version 1.0.1 =
+* Fix for plugin slug that prevents 1.0.0 from functioning

 = Version 1.0.0 =
 * initial release